 Cinnamon to Lower Cholesterol:

-Q. I read your column in my local newspaper, the San Antonio Express-News, and enjoy it very much.
+Q. I read your column in my local newspaper and enjoy it very much.
 I’ve read some very interesting remedies.

 Yesterday your column was on foods such as cinnamon to help lower cholesterol.
 I’ve been eating cinnamon toast for almost 6 months and am very curious to see if it helps me.

 Many times I would like to share your articles with family and friends but for the love of me I can NEVER find them on the website.
 Where can I find a collection of your remedies?
 Is there a book?
 I would love to pass some of your gems along to friends.

 A. The American College of Cardiology and the American Heart Association have teamed up to recommend statins for tens of millions of Americans.
 We suspect that lots of folks would like to control their cholesterol with food first.
 A surprising number of foods can actually make a difference on these numbers.
 Cinnamon is just one of them (Annals of Family Medicine, Sept-Oct.
 2013).
 A study of cinnamon, cardamom, saffron and ginger found that each of these spices lowered cholesterol over the course of two months (Review of Diabetic Studies, Fall-Winter 2014).

 Here are some stories from other visitors to this website:

 “I have been using Saigon cinnamon for about 2 months as a supplement to my diet and medication.
 I put it in coffee, cereal, or oatmeal (at least once daily in the morning).